Gina Chong

 Uncategorized February 25, 2016

-It’s a rainy, cold day in NYC where I’m at right now.
-One of those days when you’re not wearing proper shoes so your feet start to get wet, and the cheap umbrella you bought turned inside out and broke the second time you used it.
-Right now I’m sitting in a half-underground coffee shop/bar in Brooklyn sipping some surprisingly delicious hot chocolate and wishing I could replace the hastily-eaten Chinese dinner I have in my stomach with something more comforting and satisfying.
+Today, I’m in the middle of a New York City trip, and it is cold, rainy, and miserable outside.
+It’s one of those days when you’re not wearing proper shoes, so your feet start to get wet, and the cheap umbrella you bought turns inside out and breaks the second time you used it.
+Right now, I’m trying to dry off in a half-underground coffee shop/bar in Brooklyn, sipping hot chocolate, and wishing I could replace the hastily eaten Chinese dinner in my stomach with something more comforting and satisfying.

 The last porridge recipe I posted on my blog was my quick version.
-When you need to satisfy a craving quick then that is a good one, and that’s what I make when I’m sick and need to get back to bed.
-This recipe takes a bit longer because I put a bit more care into it: I give it a creamier texture and with the tuna I use the good stuff.
+When you need to satisfy a craving in a pinch, that’s a good one, and it’s what I make when I’m sick and want to hurry back to bed.
+This recipe takes a bit longer because I put more care into it: I give it a creamier texture, and with the tuna, I use the good stuff.
 I’m talking albacore.
-Albacore is a variety of tuna that gives you a chunkier, flakier product than the chunk light.
-Hubby brought some home one day and I’ve been obsessed since.
-It’s kinda like the first time I flew in business and never wanted to go back to economy, if you get what I mean.
+Albacore is a variety of tuna that gives you a chunkier, flakier product than chunk light.
+The first time I tasted it, it was kind of like the first time I flew in business class and never wanted to go back to economy, if you get what I mean.

-I feel fortunate to work with Bumble Bee on this post because they’re one of the few things I always have to have on hand.
+I feel fortunate to be working with Bumble Bee on this post because they’re one of the few things I always have to have on hand.
 I use them in everything.
-I love the solid white albacore because it’s delicious, responsibly-caught wild tuna that is lean and high in protein, healthy fats, etc. One of those things you feel great eating.
+I love the solid white albacore because it’s delicious, responsibly-caught wild tuna that is lean and high in protein and healthy fats-one of those things you feel great eating.

 So I have two purposes today: to persuade you to try rice porridge if you haven’t, and to convince you of the superiority of Bumble Bee’s solid white albacore.
 Have I succeeded?
 Or am I preaching to the choir?